GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

 ## DAOS Server with Slurm cluster

-The file [daos-slurm.yaml](daos-slurm.yaml) describes an environment with a 4-nodes DAOS server and a slurm cluster configured to be able to access this file system.
+The [daos-slurm.yaml](daos-slurm.yaml) blueprint describes an environment DAOS server instances and a slurm cluster configured to be able to access this file system.

+The blueprint uses from the [Google Cloud DAOS repo][google-cloud-daos] and the SchedMD modules defined in [community/modules/compute](community/modules/compute)
-For more information, please refer to the [Google Cloud DAOS repo on GitHub][google-cloud-daos].
+For more information, please refer to the .

-> **_NOTE:_** You MUST first create [client and server DAOS images][daos-images] for this example to work.
+> **_NOTE:_** You MUST first follow the [pre-deployment steps in the README.md](https://github.com/daos-stack/google-cloud-daos#pre-deployment-steps) in order for this example to work.

 [mig]: https://cloud.google.com/compute/docs/instance-groups
 [google-cloud-daos]: https://github.com/daos-stack/google-cloud-daos
 [daos-images]: https://github.com/daos-stack/google-cloud-daos/tree/main/images

-### Provisioning the DAOS/Slurm cluster

 Identify a project to work in and substitute its unique id wherever you see `<<PROJECT_ID>>` in the instructions below.